rishifranklin/vertexa/README.md

 A fast, clean 3d model viewing application built with **python**, **pyqt6**, and **vtk**.

-it supports common polygon formats (obj/stl/gltf/glb/dae/fbx) and cad step files (stp/step) via a robust fallback pipeline, with a directory tree sidebar, object selection, hide/reveal, and live material editing.
+I have a ton of models in my Blender asset directory and needed a tool to quicly preview the models instead of loading them in Blender each time or using the asset library.
+So I ended up creating Vertexa, a kinda asset library browser from disk.
+It supports common polygon formats (obj/stl/gltf/glb/dae/fbx) and cad step files (stp/step) via a robust fallback pipeline, with a directory tree sidebar, object selection, hide/reveal, and live material editing.

 ---